Septimus4/semi-supervised-image-processing/README.md

 ```

 This installs PyTorch, torchvision, and the supporting scientific Python stack
-needed by the audit and feature extraction scripts.
+needed by the audit, feature extraction, and training scripts.

 ## Dataset layout